hpc2n/gpu-course/hands-ons/2.intermediate/2.gemv/README.md

     Therefore, the barrier **cannot** be inside the `if` block!

     Compile and test your modified program.

+    Can you tell why are we using the the thread block indices in this manner?

     Hint: Allocate `threads.y * threads.x * sizeof(double)` bytes of shared
     memory: